 Reading is how we: learn new things…develop our imagination…expand our perspectives…sharpen our beliefs…develop empathy…grow our vocabulary…get glimpses into other cultures…improve our concentration.
 Reading enlarges our world in so many ways!

 Recently, I saw this blog post with practical tips on how to make more time for reading.
 The blogger is a busy mother, pulled in many directions…so if you feel “too busy” to read, she offers some practical tips for carving out time to read.
 Evidently she is frequently asked: “WHEN do you have time to read?!” and previous posts indicate she reads over 20 books a year.

 I thought I’d complement her article by sharing some tips on how to be a better reader when you do make time to read.
 These are things I’ve learned in the last several years that have truly helped my reading ability:

 - I used to only read one book at a time.
 For some reason, I thought I should not pick up another book until I finished the one I was already reading.
-Yet, now I typically read 2 or 3 books at a time!
+Yet, now I typically read several books at a time!
 I find this helps me get more reading in because I can pick up the book that best matches my current mood or mental acuity level.
 If I’m a little tired, that is not the time for the academic one!

 - I used to read all books in the same way – carefully, and trying to understand everything.
 But now I read different books differently!
 Before I start to read a book, I ask myself: Why am I reading this book? – For a class?
 To learn about something I just want to learn about?
 For pure pleasure?
 Etc. And the answer will determine “how” I read it.
 I may read one book quickly, only concerned with getting the “big picture.”
 Another book I may read slowly and carefully not wanting to miss any details and to apply it to my life.